Seneca-ICTOER/OSM620v1/docs/Labs/lab2.md

 Don't forget to run your **Post-Installation Tasks**!
 These are the same as for *client1*

 Once *client2* is installed and has a working Internet connection, you're done!

+## Lab 2 Sign-Off

+It’s essential to complete Lab 2 correctly, as the nested virtualization setup will be the core environment for all advanced labs.
+Everything you do from this point (DHCP, DNS, security, and domain controller work) will depend on this structure being solid and consistent.

+When you finish Lab 2, ask your instructor for a sign-off.
+Your instructor will check your configuration, verify networking, and confirm all VMs are working as required.

+Sign-Off Checklist
+  1. Hyper-V role is installed and running on srv1.
+  2. HQ Network (External Virtual Switch) exists and is bound to the correct NIC.
+  3. RRAS (Routing and Remote Access) is installed and NAT is configured for the two networks:
+        1. External Network: Internet access (DHCP-assigned)
+        1. vEthernet (HQ Network): 10.0.UID.1/24
+  4.	client1 and client2 are both running inside Hyper-V, with the following:
+        1. Static IPs set: 10.0.UID.11 and 10.0.UID.12, respectively.
+        1. Default gateway set to 10.0.UID.1
+        1. Both can access the internet (test by browsing to eff.org).
+        1. Both have correct computer names set.
+        1. Both have time zone set to EST.
+        1. Both are fully updated via Windows Update.
+	5. Graceful shutdown: You can demonstrate safe start, shutdown, and reset procedures for Hyper-V VMs.
+	6. All relevant steps, commands, and decisions are recorded in your Lab Logbook.